KUNYE FOUNDATION

 When you interact with third parties such as when you donate through a third-party website and give permission for your personal information to be shared with us.
 Similarly, if you engage with us on social media and messaging services like Facebook, Instagram, WhatsApp or Twitter, you might give us permission to access personal information from those accounts.
 The data we are given access to by social media services will vary, but will always be in line with the terms of that service.

-What personal information does The Kunye Foundation collect and what is it used for?
+What personal information does the Kunye Foundation collect and what is it used for?

 The personal information that is collected and stored will depend on how you interact with us and which information you choose to supply.
 It is likely to include your name and email address as a minimum, but may also include your address, contact number, contact preference or company details.